Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Core-collapse supernova (CCSN) mechanism is essentially an initial value problem.
-This has been widely agreed among CCSN theorists recently \citep[e.g.,][]{Oconnor11,Ugliano12,couchott}.
+The explodability of massive stars depends sensitively on the presupernova structures (e.g., \cite{Oconnor11,Ugliano12,couchott,Sukhbold14}).
 For low-mass progenitors with O-Ne-Mg core, the neutrino mechanism works successfully to explode in one-dimensional (1D) simulations because of the tenuous envelope \citep{kitaura}.
-For more massive progenitors with iron core, multi-dimensional (multi-D) effects such as neutrino-driven convection and the standing-accretion-shock-instability (SASI) are crucially important (e.g., \citealt{Burrows95,Janka96,thierry,Murphy13,rodrigo14} and references therein).
-Recently this has been confirmed by a number of self-consistent two-(2D) and three-dimensional (3D) simulations \citep[e.g.,][]{Buras06a,Ott08,marek,bruenn13,suwa10,suwa14,BMuller12b,BMuller13,Takiwaki12,taki14,Hanke13,dolence15}.
-Up to now, the number of these state-of-the-art models amounts to $\sim 40$ covering the zero-age main sequence (ZAMS) mass from $8.1 M_\odot$ \citep{BMuller12b} to $27 M_{\odot}$ \citep{Hanke13}.
+For more massive progenitors with iron core, multi-dimensional (multi-D) effects such as neutrino-driven convection (e.g., \cite{bethe,herant,Burrows95,Janka96,mujan}) and the standing-accretion-shock-instability (SASI, \cite{Blondin03,Foglizzo06,Foglizzo07,Ohnishi06,Blondin07_nat,Iwakami08,Iwakami09,rodrigo09,jerome12,hanke12,thierry12,couch13,rodrigo14}, see \cite{thierry15} for a review) have been suggested to help the onset of the neutrino-driven explosion.
+Recently this has been confirmed by a number of self-consistent two-(2D) and three-dimensional (3D) simulations (e.g., \cite{Buras06a,Ott08,marek,bruenn13,suwa10,suwa14,BMuller12,BMuller13,Takiwaki12,taki14,Hanke13,dolence15,bruenn14,BMuller14}, see \cite{tony15,Janka12,burrows13,kotake12} for recent review)).
+Up to now, the number of these state-of-the-art models amounts to $\sim 40$ covering the zero-age main sequence (ZAMS) mass from $8.1 ~M_\odot$ (\cite{BMuller12}) to $27 ~M_{\odot}$ (\cite{Hanke13}).

-Based on stellar evolutionary calculations, on the other hand, {\it hundreds} of CCSN progenitors are available now, depending on a wide variety of the ZAMS mass, metallicity, rotation, and magnetic fields \citep[e.g.,][]{Nomoto88,WW95,Woosley02,Woosley07,Heger00a,Heger05,Limongi06}.
+Based on stellar evolutionary calculations, on the other hand, {\it hundreds} of CCSN progenitors are available now, depending on a wide variety of the ZAMS mass, metallicity, rotation, and magnetic fields (e.g., \cite{Nomoto88,WW95,Woosley02,Woosley07,Heger00a,Heger05,Limongi06}).
 These huge sets of CCSN progenitors, aided as well as by development of high-performance computers and numerical schemes, make {\it systematic} numerical study of CCSNe possible.